Games will be Oct. 12, 17 and 18 all beginning at 1 p.m.

 Healey joins Oakland after one year at Pitt

-Jacke Healey joined the Oakland baseball staff as an assistant coach in the fall of 2013 and just finished his first full season with the Golden Grizzlies.
+Jacke Healey joined the Oakland baseball staff as an assistant coach in the fall of 2013 and just finished his second full season with the Golden Grizzlies.
 Healey will be working primarily with the hitters and the infielders.

 Healey spent one year at the University of Pitt where he was the infield coach and also worked with the offense.
 In 2013, Healey helped the Panthers win a school-record 42 games.
 The Pitt offense was one of the finest in the nation during the 2013 campaign as Pitt finished the year ranked seventh in scoring (7.5), fifth in runs (444), 18th in home runs per game (0.83) and home runs (49), 19th in slugging percentage (.448) and 14th in on-base percentage (.403).